 Figure 6-5 Posterior mean with 95% credible intervals from the top model for Peregrine Falcon nest survival.

-As indicated by posterior distributions that overlap zero, distance to nearest occupied neighbour, distance to disturbance, and the interaction of these two covariates all have a weak effect on Peregrine Falcon breeding success.
-This model also included random variables for brood and year level effects, as well as a spatial correlation structure that remained static from 2012 to 2019.
+As indicated by posterior distributions that overlap zero, distance to nearest occupied neighbour, distance to disturbance, and NDVI all have a weak effect on Peregrine Falcon breeding success.
+This model also included random variables for brood and year level effects, as well as a spatial correlation structure that remained static from 2012 to 2020.